usnistgov/cyrsoxs/docs/RUN.md

 The output will be generated in the folder named `Projection`that will be created in the run directory.
 The output are generated in `.vti` / `.hdf5` format which can be visualized using [Paraview](https://www.paraview.org/) or [Visit](https://wci.llnl.gov/simulation/computer-codes/visit/).

+#With Pybind

+Refer to the [Jupyer-notebook ](../notebook/CyRSoXS.ipynb) for the instructions